afaal/BinDB/README.md

 Performance gains
 * Have a temporary file along side, and just switch copy/overwrite upon commits, that way we won't have to read, and write to entirely new files.
+* \[NEW\] We don't have to keep a file along side, if we have deleted and recreated the currect processes file, we can simply mmap that, since the process is spawned from a separate file.
+Thus we don't have to deal with arbitrary file locations.